Which Tennessee Titans Jersey Has The Best Win Loss Percentage?

 📲 Mobile App: | Apple + Android |

-Following the most recent launch of ESPN BET, the next online sportsbook to go live in the Volunteer State is expected to be Bally Bet.
+Following the most recent launch of Fanatics Sportsbook, the next online sportsbook to go live in the Volunteer State is expected to be Bally Bet.

 While Bally Bet is currently one of the legal Tennessee sports betting sites, it's not available just yet.

-Bally's is expected to launch the Bally Bet Tennessee sports betting app soon in the Volunteer State; as of early 2024 it's live in seven (7) other states.
+Bally's is expected to launch the Bally Bet Tennessee sportsbook soon in Tennessee; as of mid 2024 it's live in seven (7) other states.

-While there are additional online sportsbooks expanding across the US like bet365 and Betway, it's unclear whether those sports betting operators intend to launch in the Volunteer State.
+While there are additional online sportsbooks expanding across the US such as bet365, it's unclear whether they plan on launching in the Volunteer State.

 The Tennessee Sports Wagering Advisory Council (SWAC) regulates and licenses mobile and online sports betting in Tennessee.
 The SWAC took over regulating and overseeing sports betting for the Tennessee Education Lottery Corporation in 2021.
 The SWAC only oversees sports wagering in Tennessee, while the Lottery oversees lottery games in the state.